felipemeddeiros/product-management-docker/README.md

 127.0.0.1	vueapp.local
 ```

-Now the system show on the following links:
+Now the system is available on the following links:
  - http://vueapp.local
  - http://crudprod.api.local